 Switching to an appropriate hypoallergenic diet will eliminate most or all allergy symptoms in your dog.
 This may take a little bit of trial and error.

-Even though I will explain now how to shop for the best hypoallergenic dog food brand for your individual dog, if you are concerned about your pet or are interested in this diet, please make sure to consult with your veterinarian for details beforehand.
+But if you are concerned about your pet or are interested in this diet, please consult your veterinarian for details beforehand.

 When is dog food considered “hypoallergenic?”